Zucchini Leek Focaccia Bread

 Can I freeze focaccia bread?

-The dough freezes really well so I sometimes triple the batch and store it in the freezer for up to 3 months.
+The bread freezes really well so I sometimes triple the batch and store it in the freezer for up to 3 months.

 Once you are ready to eat it just take from the freezer to the fridge the night before.